sustrik/libdill/tutorial-protocol.md

 }
 ```

 If termination byte was already received receive function should return `EPIPE` error.
-Also, we should handle the case when termination byte is originally received from the peer:
+Also, we should handle the case when termination byte is received from the peer:

 ```c
 static ssize_t quux_mrecvl(struct msock_vfs *mvfs,